-At December 31, 2019, the Company had \$40,000,000 in unfunded loan commitments.
+At December 31, 2019, the Company had \$40,000,000 in unfunded loan commitments to provide debt financing to its portfolio companies.

-The Company's management believes that its available cash balances, availability under the Credit Agreement and/or ability to drawdown capital from investors provides sufficient funds to cover its unfunded commitments as of March 31, 2020.
-The Company has evaluated the expected net future cash flows related to unfunded commitments and determined the fair value to be zero as of March 31, 2020 and December 31, 2019.
+The Company's management believes that its available cash balances, availability under the Credit Agreement and/or ability to drawdown capital from investors provides sufficient funds to cover its unfunded commitments as of June 30, 2020.
+The Company has evaluated the expected net future cash flows related to unfunded commitments and determined the fair value to be zero as of June 30, 2020 and December 31, 2019.